Special effects of Terminator 2: Judgment Day: Charred humans

-4-Ward filmed live-action adult and child actors on a playground with VistaVision cameras at two different times of the day, hoping to obtain brightly lit footage earlier on with more shadows later on that could be combined to appear as if the area was struck by a sudden burst of light.
+4-Ward filmed live-action adult and child actors on a playground with VistaVision cameras at two different times of the day, hoping to obtain brightly lit footage earlier and shadowy footage later, which could then be combined to appear as if the area was struck by a sudden burst of light.
 However, the resulting footage was darker in the foreground while the skyline was still bright.

-They wanted the sand to appear scorched as if it was very hot, and so performed optical manipulations to lighten the foreground elements and darken the skyline, with the expertise of Dave Hewitt and Larry Alpin from Hollywood Optical Systems.
+To make the sand to appear hot and scorched, optical manipulations were performed to lighten the foreground elements and darken the skyline, with the expertise of Dave Hewitt and Larry Alpin from Hollywood Optical Systems.
 The scene would then disappear in a white fade, but Cameron decided he wanted a more "kinetic" visual of white light in the sky moving toward the front of the scene, which was accomplished with rotoscoping.

-The final segment of the scene shows the burnt, ashen humans being blown away by the shockwave while Sarah sets aflame and reduced to a skeleton.
+The final segment of the scene shows the burnt, ashen humans being blown away by the shockwave while Sarah is set aflame and reduced to a skeleton.
 Three waist-up puppet recreations of Hamilton were constructed, based on scans by Cyberware because it would not be possible for Hamilton to maintain the necessary pained expression while a plaster lifecast was made.
-The data was used to create a styrofoam bust that served as a basis for the puppets.
+The scan data was used to create a Styrofoam bust that served as a basis for the puppets.
 The first puppet, depicting Sarah on fire, featured articulated arms on a ball-and-socket armature that were controlled by cables, an articulated jaw to show her screaming, and a stainless-steel flexible hydraulic hose in the neck to produce movement as the nuclear blast strikes.
-Puppeteer Richard Landon wore a kevlar fire suit which was covered with fire gel while he manipulated the puppet as the area went up in flame.
+Puppeteer Richard Landon wore a Kevlar fire suit covered with fire gel while he manipulated the puppet as the area went up in flame.
 The next stage of the effect, depicting a charred Sarah, was accomplished by covering the puppet in flammable rubber cement that was remotely ignited with squib sparks.
 Its fingers were locked to the fence to prevent it from falling away.
 Like the first stage, this puppet had jaw articulation and an internal mechanism that snapped the head backward as the wires normally used could not survive the heat.